 If you have a little more time at your disposal, you might be interested in Norwegian Cruise Line’s 7-day Bermuda cruise.
 Also on the “Norwegian Gem”, this amazing cruise lets you enjoy the wonders of Bermuda for more than three days and three nights.
 You’ll spend one full day and two nights at sea on the way out, and two full days and three nights on the way back to the mainland.
 This means that you’ll spend almost three days on the island!

 This cruise runs from mid-April through late-October of 2020 (and the same again in 2021).
-Prices per person range from $549 for an inside room in the low season to $4,899 for The Haven in the high season.
+Prices per person range from $447 for an inside room in the low season to $4,059 for The Haven in the high season.
 Of course, there are numerous options in between those extremities.
 Check with us for the latest pricing.